Jersey (2022 film)

-Jersey is a 2022 Indian Hindi-language sports drama film written and directed by Gowtam Tinnanuri, being his Hindi directorial debut and the remake of his 2019 Telugu film of the same title.
-Cricket action was choreographed and directed by Rob Miller of ReelSports.
+Jersey is a 2022 Indian Hindi-language sports drama film written and directed by Gowtam Tinnanuri, in his Hindi directorial debut.
+It is a remake of his 2019 Telugu film of the same title.
 It stars Shahid Kapoor as a former cricketer who returns to the game for his son's wish of buying a Jersey T- Shirt, alongside Mrunal Thakur and Pankaj Kapoor.
 The film is produced by Geetha Arts, Dil Raju Production, Sithara Entertainments and Brat Films.

-Official announcement for the film was made in October 2019.
+The film was officially announced in October 2019.
 Principal photography commenced in Chandigarh in December 2019 and ended in December 2020, amidst delays caused by the COVID-19 pandemic.
-Jersey was originally scheduled for a cinema release on 28 August 2020 but was postponed multiple times due to the COVID-19 pandemic.
+Jersey was originally scheduled for a theatrical release on 28 August 2020 but was postponed multiple times due to the COVID-19 pandemic.
 The film was theatrically released on 22 April 2022.
-Despite a positive reception from the critics and praise for Shahid Kapoor's performance, Jersey performed poorly at the box office.
+Despite receiving positive reviews from critics who praised Kapoor's performance, Jersey performed poorly at the box office.

 Plot

-26-year-old Arjun Talwar (Shahid Kapoor) is an extraordinary cricketer from Chandigarh with the highest batting average in all of India and 106 half-centuries, fifty-two centuries, nine double centuries and two triple centuries to his name.
+26-year-old Arjun Talwar is an extraordinary cricketer from Chandigarh with the highest batting average in all of India and 106 half-centuries, fifty-two centuries, nine double centuries and two triple centuries to his name.
 Following the 1985-86 Duleep Trophy finals, Arjun awaits news of his selection in the India national team, only to find out his inclusion in the list was a misprint.
 Following this, he quits cricket.
-Arjun then applies for a job in the food sector and shortly after marries his girlfriend Vidya (Mrunal Thakur), with whom he has a son named Ketan, nicknamed Kittu (Ronit Kamra).
+Arjun then applies for a job in the food sector and shortly after marries his girlfriend Vidya, with whom he has a son named Ketan, nicknamed Kittu.
 However, sometime in the early 1990s, Arjun is suspended from his job on corruption charges, although he is innocent.